Cache Me If You Can: Taming the Caching Complexity of Microservice Call Graphs

 Key Requirements

 The third vital requirement addresses the dynamic nature of modern microservice architectures.
 Unlike traditional monolithic applications where the component relationships are fixed at compile time, microservice call graphs are often determined at runtime.
-A single request might take different paths through the service mesh depending on various factors - user context, system load, feature flags, or business rules.
+A single request might take different paths through the service mesh depending on user context, system load, feature flags, or business rules.
 A caching solution must gracefully handle this dynamism, adapting to changing call patterns without requiring predefined knowledge of the service topology.

 Enter MuCache